gvillanueva/CST236/Lab5.rst

 3. What new bugs did you encounter with the new code?

+I found that on occassion the retrieval method took longer than 5ms.

 4. Did you mock anything to speed up performance testing?
 Do you see any issues with this?